Get the kit — A$297

 The key principles are: document every session with substantive content across all four supervision dimensions (accountability, development, support, administration), follow up on actions from previous sessions, include reflective practice, maintain the frequency specified in your policy, sign every record, and keep a supervision register to monitor compliance across your organisation.

-If you are preparing for your SIL certification audit, the SIL Rescue Kit includes a supervision record template, supervision policy, performance review template, and all other HR documents your auditor will check — ready to customise and deploy.
+If you are preparing for your SIL certification audit, the Complete SIL Kit includes a supervision record template, supervision policy, performance review template, and all other HR documents your auditor will check — ready to customise and deploy.

 Important: This article provides general guidance about NDIS compliance requirements.
 It is not legal or professional advice.
 Requirements may change as the NDIS Commission updates its policies and Practice Standards.
 Always verify current requirements with the NDIS Quality and Safeguards Commission or a registered NDIS consultant before making compliance decisions.